-Most firms today face the challenge of integrating data from different sources, including legacy applications, as a first step towards generating meaningful business intelligence.
+Most enterprises moment face the challenge of integrating data from different sources, including legacy applications, as a first step toward generating meaningful business intelligence.

-The good news is that products like UpLyft come with an API which can be exposed to create a connection for migrating the relevant data.
+The good news is that products like UpLyft come with an API that can be exposed to produce a connection for migrating the applicable data.

 Step 1: Configuring the Connections

 2. Navigate to the Configuration page from the home page.

 3.The Configuration page lists the connections established, and you can create a new connection by clicking on that option (on the right-hand side of the screen).
 This example uses UpLyft Accounts.

 4. Click on the “ Edit ” button for theUpLyft_Accounts connection to confirm the connector type, message URL, and host address.
 Note that the Emblematic State Transfer( REST) API makes it easy to prize large data volumes, indeed if the data is distributed across runners.
 The OAUTH2.0 – JWT data connector enables stateless authentication.
 A necessary message URL generates deliverer authentication commemoratives automatically.

 After confirming the connection specifications, test the connection by clicking on that button.

 5. Go back to the Configuration page and select the Postgres connection.
 Make sure the connection specifications are correct, then test the connection.

 This completes the first step of the enterprise product integration process.